 Certified Shiatsu Therapist Ontario

 This natural therapy can help relieve tension and harmonize bodily functions.
 During a treatment session, the therapist may use palms, thumbs, elbows or knees to apply comfortable, sustained pressure to the body.
-Oils are not used and loose comfortable clothing is worn during the treatment.
+Oils are not used and lose comfortable clothing is worn during the treatment.

 The philosophy of oriental healing therapies:

-In oriental healing therapies the body and mind are treated as a whole rather than two separate entities.
-True health is harmony between the individual (mind, body and soul) and their environment.
+In oriental healing therapies, the body and mind are treated as a whole rather than two separate entities.
+True health is harmony between the individual (mind, body, and soul) and their environment.

-A healthy person has zest to enjoy life, sleeps well, wakes up refreshed, and has good appetite as well as natural resistance to illness.
-Health suffers when there is lack of harmonious balance.
+A healthy person has zest to enjoy life, sleeps well, wakes up refreshed, and has a good appetite as well as natural resistance to illness.
+Health suffers when there is a lack of harmonious balance.
 You may experience stiffness, soreness; life may feel like a struggle.